In this article we will determine which size swimming pool pump is required for your swimming pool.

 Step 5.
 Calculate the average feet of Head for your pool pump.

-A good estimate of the average head for your pool pump is to take the average run of pipe from your pool skimmer, suction lines and mains drain to your pumps installation point.
+A good estimate of the average head for your swimming pool pump is to take the average run of pipe from your pool skimmer, suction lines and mains drain to your pumps installation point.

 To do this calculate the length of each individual suction line.
 If there are three lines add the three lines together to find the total length and divide by three to get the average.